-- o Submit documentation demonstrating approval in another country with comparable or more stringent standards, and sales data OR proposed field trial protocol. - Quality control plan - ICAR certification - o Ear tags: - Include in the submission packet at least 20 samples of the trial device submitted for approval (tags should include the official U.S. shield and be marked with "US Trial" on the portion of the tag containing the wording "Unlawful to Remove" and should be green in color (R:120 G:180 B:50) with black print).
-In addition, include at least 20 samples of the trial device in a color and package intended for retail sale for APHIS review of print specifications and encoding validation for EID (if applicable).
-Imprint/encode devices with the following numbers (examples shown): - AIN EID tags: 840003123456770 840003123456789 - NUES EID tags: 60ABC0001 60ABC0020 - PIN tags: Premises Number: ABC1234; State abbreviation: IA - For sheep and goat tags the numbering systems for which approval is being requested: - o Serial metal (NUES): STAA0001 STAA0020 - o Serial plastic (NUES): STA10001 STA10020 - O Slaughter only serial (NUES): STAA0001 STAA0020 must be medium blue tag and include "Slaughter Only" or for small tags "MEAT" - o Flock ID: ST1234567 123456 to ST1234567 123476 - o AIN EID tags: 840003123456770 840003123456789 - NUES EID tags: STAA0001 STAA0020 - o AIN EID tags with Flock ID: ST1234567 and 840003123456770 840003123456789 - If the device application is for a two-piece tag or a pair set, provide at least five tag sets in one container or package in the numerical sequence being used to reflect how the male tag and female tag will be distributed as a matched pair.
+- Submit documentation demonstrating approval in another country with comparable or more stringent standards, and sales data OR proposed field trial protocol. - Ear tags: - Include in the submission packet at least 20 samples of the trial device submitted for approval (marked with "US Trial" on the portion of the tag containing the wording "Unlawful to Remove" and green in color (R:120 G:180 B:50) with black print).
+In addition, include at least 20 samples of the trial device in a color and package intended for retail sale for APHIS review of print specifications and encoding validation for RFID (if applicable).
+Imprint/encode devices with the following numbers (examples shown): - AIN RFID tags: 840003123456770 840003123456789 - NUES RFID tags: 60ABC0001 60ABC0020 - PIN tags: Premises Number: ABC1234; State abbreviation: IA - For sheep and goat tags the numbering systems for which approval is being requested: - Serial metal (NUES): STAA0001 STAA0020 - Serial plastic (NUES): STA10001 STA10020 - Slaughter only serial (NUES): STAA0001 STAA0020 must be medium blue tag and include "Slaughter Only" or for small tags "MEAT" - Flock ID: ST1234567 123456 to ST1234567 123476 - AIN RFID tags: 840003123456770 840003123456789 - NUES RFID tags: STAA0001 STAA0020 - \circ AIN RFID tags with Flock ID: ST1234567 and 840003123456770 840003123456789 - If the device application is for a two-piece tag or a pair set, provide at least five tag sets in one container or package in the numerical sequence being used to reflect how the male tag and female tag will be distributed as a matched pair.
 For one or two-piece visual only tags provide at least five tags in the packaging they will be provided in.
 Packaging must maintain the tags in sequential order.

 - Provide three applicators used to apply the device submitted for approval.
-If the applicator functions with other devices for which the company is applying for AIN tag authorization, list those tags by product name (additional taggers will not be required for those tags). - o EID injectable transponder: - Provide at least 10 samples of the injectable transponder submitted for approval in the package intended for retail sale encoded with the following AIN range: 840003123456770 840003123456779 (these numbers have been designated for use in sample AIN devices.)
+If the applicator functions with other devices for which the company is applying for AIN tag authorization, list those tags by product name (additional taggers will not be required for those tags). - RFID injectable transponder: - Provide at least 10 samples of the injectable transponder submitted for approval in the package intended for retail sale encoded with the following AIN range: 840003123456770 - 840003123456779 (these numbers have been designated for use in sample AIN devices.)
 The sample retail package must include individually packaged sterile transponder with injection device and instructions for compliant use of the injectable transponders. - The instructions provided in the retail package must include: - The manufacturer's recommendation for sterile handling and administration of the injectable transponder. - Any VS program guidelines/requirements for the species involved. - The FDA guidelines/requirements regarding the use of injectable transponders in food animals in the packaging of all AIN injectable transponder shipments.
 Recommendations regarding the disclosure of the injectable transponder at the time of harvest or rendering and the recommendations for removal at the time of harvest must be in bold print on the enclosed product packaging directions insert. - When the device is intended for use in food animals, the manufacturer must include a copy of the U.S. Food and Drug Administration (FDA) approval letter for use of the specific injectable transponder in the food animal species addressed in the manufacturer's application.